sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 location: Riga, Latvia
 ---

-It's not a secret that some developers are worth more than others.
-That's all because some developers can make a significant organization impact, whereas others can’t.

-> The bigger impact you can make on the organization, the higher is your worth.
+Some developers are worth more than others.
+The bigger impact you can make on the organization, the higher is your worth.
+To make a significant impact on the organization, developer must keeps 5 essential skills in balance:

----

-To make an impact on the organization, [the principal developer](2019/02/15/the-principal-developer/) keeps 5 essential skills in balance:

 * Technical skills
 * Mentoring skills
 * Process Organization skills
 * Business skills
 * Communication skills

+---

 Sometimes I ask [my trainees](https://principal.dev) to measure their proficiency in each area from 0 to 10.
 Then we plot results on **the balance wheel**.
 I yet to find a developer who will draw a shape other than The Imperial Star Destroyer: